Joycejue/final-project/README.md

 -----------------------------------------------------------------------------------------------------------------------
 2. Other information
-Any other information needed to run the program (e.g., pointer to getting started info for plotly)
+I use Plotly in my project to present some outcomes.
+This is the link about how to get started with Plotly with Python: https://plot.ly/python/getting-started/

 -----------------------------------------------------------------------------------------------------------------------
 3. Brief description of structure of code